madrilene/eleventy-excellent/src/docs/less-js.md

 The only "real" JavaScript dependency is **theme-toggle.js**, which is inlined.

+The `gallery.njk` and `details.njk` components were slightly enhanced with JavaScript.

-There are three more scripts that are available, but you have to opt in:
+There are three more scripts, but you have to opt in:

 **nav-drawer.js**, to opt in to a drawer menu on small screens.
 See the [navigation documentation](/docs/navigation/).